Mayor Durkan not satisfied with Seattle head-tax plan, still at work on deal

 Durkan didn’t spell out what she thinks it would take for business leaders to tolerate a new tax.
 The Seattle Metropolitan Chamber of Commerce has vehemently opposed the idea.

-But Durkan described the tax as problematic for construction workers, among others, and hinted she may think the proposed tax is too large.
+But Durkan described the tax as problematic for construction workers, among others, and hinted she may want the size of the tax changed.

 “We’ve got to get the size right,” the mayor said.